Richard Wakefield: Education

-Richard graduated from Sorona High School in 1960 and began college courses in the fall of 1960.
+Richard graduated from Sorona High School in 1970 and began college courses in the fall of 1970.
 After completing his AA at Fullerton College, Wakefield enrolled at Cal State Fullerton where he majored in English.
 It was during his time at Cal State Fullerton that he met his future wife, Catherine Wakefield (née Taylor) through mutual friends and family.
 Richard and Catherine, who earned a degree in Sociology at the University of California Riverside, married in the summer of 1973 and moved north to the Seattle metropolitan area, where Richard enrolled at the University of Washington for his Master of Arts degree in English and Creative Writing.
 His Master’s thesis remains the unpublished novel titled The Goat Woman.
-He continued on to the PhD program at UW, earning his degree in his doctorate in English with a concentration in American Literature under the direction of Jack Brenner and Roger Sale in 1983.
+He continued on to the PhD program at UW, earning his doctorate in English with a concentration in American Literature under the direction of Jack Brenner and Roger Sale in 1983.

-His dissertation focused on the work and life of Robert Frost, a hitherto understudied American poet at the time.
-The title of his dissertation, Robert Frost and the Opposing Lights of the Hour, received wide-praise for originality, and is recognized as a cornerstone of scholarship on Frost.
+His dissertation focused on the life, work, and philosophy of Robert Frost, a writer whose work was under-appreciated at that time.
+His dissertation, Robert Frost and the Opposing Lights of the Hour, received wide-praise for originality, and is recognized as a cornerstone of scholarship on Frost.
 The later publication of his dissertation with Peter Lang Publishing in 1984 was cited for Outstanding Scholarship in American Literature.